-What my mother recognised back then – and what I understand now – is that grief is the most painful experience that any child or parent can endure.The Duke of Cambridge
+What my mother recognised back then – and what I understand now – is that grief is the most painful experience that any child or parent can endure.The Prince of Wales

 Twenty one years ago last month, my mother attended the launch of the Child Bereavement Charity.
 Fifteen years later, I was honoured to be invited to become Patron of Child Bereavement UK to continue my mother's commitment to a charity which is very dear to me.